Anjul29/JOSAA-DATA-ANALYSIS-PROJECT/README.md

 ## Roundwise cut-off Analysis
+Round trends section highlight the general trend of closing ranks throughout the rounds of the counselling process.
+This helps understand the likely range of changes in the closing ranks across various institutes and branches over multiple rounds.
   - ### Features
       - Users can get the round wise analysis for specific IIT by selecting the gender,seat type and branch.
       - User can switch between different IITs by clicking on "Go to iit-list" button.